Skip to main content

 In Hungary, upper-secondary level education (ISCED 3) starts typically after the 8-grade of basic education (primary and lower secondary education, ISCED 1 and 2), commencing in grade 9.

-Upper secondary general schools have four, six or eight – or in the case of a language preparatory grade, five, seven or nine – grades.
-General secondary schools provide general education preparing the students for the school leaving examination and for commencing higher education studies.
+Upper secondary general schools (Gimnázium) provide general education preparing the students for the school leaving examination and for commencing higher education studies.
+They have four, six or eight – or in the case of a language preparatory grade, five, seven or nine – grades.
 The secondary school leaving examination is a state examination, which is also part of the entrance examination to higher education institutions.

-The Vocational School has a 3-year-long programme which aims to prepare students for a profession.
+The Vocational School (Szakképző Iskola) has a 3 (sometimes 4) yearlong programme which aims to prepare students for a profession.
 After the first year’s sectoral basic exam, in the 9th-grade students choose their specific vocation.
 In the following 2 years students acquire professional knowledge in the form of dual training at companies and entrepreneurs.
 At the end of their studies, they gain a vocational certificate by taking the professional exam.
 It is also possible to graduate with an upper-secondary school leaving exam after an additional 2 years of studies in evening courses.

 Post-secondary education

 Higher education institutions (universities, universities of applied sciences and colleges) offer a variety of tertiary programmes, including higher educational vocational programmes, Bachelor and Master or one-tier programmes, as well as doctoral programmes.
+Doctoral programmes (PhD, DLA) are available both full-time and part-time.
 Higher education programmes are either offered as full time or part-time (evening or correspondence) courses or as distance education.
 Tertiary vocational programmes are mostly part-time programmes.

 Education of Children and Students with Special Education Needs